ethereum/go-ethereum/docs/_interface/mining.md

 ## CPU Mining with Geth

 When you start up your ethereum node with `geth` it is not mining by default.
 To start it in mining mode, you use the `--mine` command-line flag.
-The `--minerthreads` parameter can be used to set the number parallel mining threads (defaulting to the total number of processor cores).
+The `--miner.threads` parameter can be used to set the number parallel mining threads (defaulting to the total number of processor cores).

-    geth --mine --minerthreads=4
+    geth --mine --miner.threads=4

 You can also start and stop CPU mining at runtime using the [console](../interface/javascript-console). `miner.start` takes an optional parameter for